Large grants programme

 We have a broad interpretation of these aims but they are at the heart of what we do.
 All applications must demonstrate how the work furthers these aims.

-This grants programme is focused on supporting the development of sustainable and effective infrastructure and capabilities for the aims outlined above.
+2. This grants programme is focused on supporting the development of sustainable and effective infrastructure and capabilities for the aims outlined above in point 1.
 We are looking to fund organisations thinking in long-term and strategic ways about how these aims can be furthered within and across movements.

 How much money is available?